 toothpaste tube is associated with a different kind of music.
 To illustrate

-this concept, we designed 8 different toothpaste tubes, each of them representing
+this concept, we designed eight different toothpaste tubes, each of them

-a different genre of music.
-Thus when shopping in a supermarket, you would
+representing a different genre of music.
+Thus when shopping in a supermarket,

 Eight toothpastes that we have created.

 Associating one music genre to one toothpaste did we achieve by augmenting